(Remote, Full Time, Anywhere)

 PLEASE NOTE: This is not a UX designer or a UI designer position.
 This position is primarily concerned with the functional design of the software solution and is focused on making business applications that meet business requirements.
 Ability to figure out how to create a functional solution is most important in this job.
 Good UX skills are also necessary for the position but they are secondary.

-We are a company that makes custom software solutions for small businesses with complex operational flow.
+We are a company that makes custom software solutions for small businesses with complex operational flow in specific niches such as custom manufacturing, concierge medicine, and financial services.
 The purpose of our software solutions is to automate parts of their business operations by having the software solutions either completely automate the execution of various business tasks or automate the organization, delegation or management of such tasks.
 These solutions are custom and are composed of internal business systems (such as heavily customized and functionally extended by us CRM and ERP systems) combined with the external systems (such as client portals) and various back end connections that allow to interact with external parties as needed.

 The product designer in our company is an individual who makes functional software decisions for each of our projects, designs and defines all of the functionality and how it needs to be carried out based on the well defined business requirements and detailed business processes that are put together and documented by our business consulting team.
 The designs produced by the product designer are also serving as functional specification for the software engineering team that builds the software solution based on these functional designs.
 As such the product designer is fully responsible for all functionality of the software solution they are in charge of and it is their job to make sure that the produced solution fully meets the business requirements and ends up doing the business job.